JosueWar/AutoHotKey-Basic-Scripts/README.md

 # AutoHotKey-Basic-Scripts
-AutoHotKey Basic Scripts for any use, just to copy and reuse
+AutoHotKey Basic Scripts for any use, just to copy and reuse.